 click on one:

-Co-Director/Director of Photography: Jeremy Kaplan is a director, cinematographer, and editor who resides in Brooklyn, NY.
-He received his B.A. from Boston College in Film and Philosophy and his M.A. in Documentary/Media Studies at The New School.
-His documentary work has brought him across the globe to Costa Rica, Egypt, and South Korea.
-He has produced award-winning short fiction films while short documentaries he has worked on played more recently at the Woodstock Film Festival and Africa World Documentary Film Festival.
-The topics have ranged from the environmental impact of American corporations in Costa Rica to a portrait of a progressive New York orthodox Jewish community.
-In 2009, he was a post-production intern on the 2010 Oscar-nominated documentary, Restrepo.
-While considering himself mostly a documentarian, he has worked as a producer and production manager for fiction films including the feature length film, Surviving Family (2012).
-The almost four years spent on A Will for the Woods have been the most gratifying work yet due to moving subject matter and the collaborative nature of the project.
+Co-Director/Director of Photography, Jeremy Kaplan, received his B.A. from Boston College in Film and Philosophy and his M.A. in Documentary/Media Studies at The New School.
+His documentary work has brought him across the globe to Costa Rica, Egypt, and South Korea with topics ranging from the environmental impact of American corporations in Costa Rica to a portrait of a progressive New York orthodox Jewish community.
+The years spent on A Will for the Woods have been his most gratifying work yet, due to the moving subject matter and the collaborative nature of the project.

-Co-Director/Editor: Filmmaker Brian Wilson graduated from Brown University with a degree in Comparative Literature and History.
-Passionate about the natural world and its protection and restoration, he is pleased to have the chance to explore and raise awareness about green burial with his first feature, A Will for the Woods.
-He became interested in developing deeper insight into death after his mother passed away in 2008, and has been grateful to find it in working on this project, which he hopes will offer similar comfort to many viewers.
-His editing and producing work has included biographical specials and news pieces for Canal Plus and Lifetime Television, environmentally themed documentary shorts, and experimental narratives.
-Brian lives in Brooklyn, New York, where he planted and maintains a native mini-forest.
+Co-director/Editor, Brian Wilson, graduated from Brown University with a degree in Comparative Literature and History, and works as an editor in New York.
+Passionate about the natural world and its protection and restoration, he is pleased to be exploring and raising awareness about green burial with A Will for the Woods.
+He became interested in developing deeper insight into death after his mother died in 2008, and has been grateful to find it through working on this project, which he hopes will offer similar comfort and understanding to many viewers.